 SPRINGFIELD, MA – The 108th Gymnastics Exhibition Show was held at Springfield College this past weekend.
 The event stars the Women’s & Men’s Gymnastics teams at SC, as well as others and is a departure from what one might expect to see in competition.
 Costumes, lighting effects, and even modifications to the apparatus itself is common each year.
-A full playlist of videos from the event is below:

 This year, the “Home Show” as it is called honored past Springfield College Coaches and the campus community.
 It is called the Home Show because the group used to tour doing the performances and the final one would be at home.
 The show is co-directed by Jenn Najuch, Women’s Gymnastics Coach, and Matt Davis, Men’s Gymnastics Coach.